slug.regex

 indexOf(str, pattern, index)

-returns the byte index range of the first match of pattern in str starting from index, as [@list start_end, @list group_ranges].
+returns the byte index range of the first match of pattern in str starting from index, as [start, end].

 Returns nil if no match is found.
-The first list contains the start and end byte indices of the full match.
-Subsequent lists contain indices for capture groups.
+The list contains the start and end byte indices of the full match.

 | Parameter | Type | Default |